heshamayman010/-School-Management-System-Web-Application-/Readme.txt

 # School Management System

 ## Overview
 This project is a more organized and efficient version of the previous School Management System.
-It aims to provide a user-friendly interface for all the actions and i am still working on  .
+It aims to provide a user-friendly interface for all the actions and i am still working on it.

 ## Features
 - Manage Instructors